ParedesGab/PP3-my-community-finances-app/README.md

 ![Invalid amount](documentation/website-screenshots/27-invalid-amount-input.png)

-+ After entering the details, the application displays a message of the added expense (month, category, description and amount) confirming that the new expense entry has been successfully stored.
++ After entering the inputs correctly, the application displays a message of the added expense (month, category, description and amount) confirming that the new expense entry has been successfully stored.

 + Users are then given the option to add another expense entry, add an income entry, return to the main menu, or exit the application.

 ![New expense data displayed, and the user is prompted for further action](documentation/website-screenshots/28-expense-data-added.png)

-+ The application validates user input for these options as well, displaying an error message for invalid choices (figure below).
++ The application validates user input for these options as well, displaying an error message for invalid choices.

 ![Invalid option example](documentation/website-screenshots/29-invalid-input-example.png)

-+ The new expense record is appended (stored) to the my_finances Google cloud "expenses" worksheet (figure below).
++ The new expense record is appended (stored) to the my_finances Google cloud "expenses" worksheet.
+Below an example of multiple users having entered their data:

 ![my_finances expenses worksheet](documentation/website-screenshots/30-expense-added-to-google-income-worksheet.png)